Assoc Prof Jessica Gildersleeve

 |Qualifications||BA Qld , BA(Hons) Qld , PhD Bristol|

-Women's writing from the nineteenth century to the present, trauma theory, Modernism, contemporary literature, postcolonial literatures, Australian literature, literature and ethics, war and violence
+Public health as narrative, women's writing from the nineteenth century to the present, trauma theory, Modernism, contemporary literature, postcolonial literatures, Australian literature, literature and ethics, war and violence

 Peer Assessor, Arts Queensland